I'm sooo not good at torturing so i outsource it to stalin

 Then he wrote on a scrap of paper.
 "1000 rubles."

-I looked at the number, then at his earnest face, then back at the doodle.
-He began to roll the sketch up then handed it to me, using his own shitty artwork like some form of banknotes.
+I looked at the number, then at his earnest face.
+He didn't look like he was joking.
+He began to roll the sketch up then handed it to me, as if using his own artwork like some form of banknotes.

 I took a step back, as if the paper roll was a loaded weapon.